About the Licensing Act 2003

 - the protection of children from harm

-That guidance also encourages licensing authorities to work in partnership with others and recommends that they establish protocols on enforcement issues to ensure that premises and personal licence holders promote the licensing objectives and comply with the law.
-A commitment to that effect was contained in the Licensing Policy and, in 2006, the responsible authorities and licensing authorities in Cumbria agreed a Joint Enforcement Protocol (PDF: 247Kb / 10 pages).
+Guidance is also issued to licensing authorities under section 182 of the Act.
+That guidance encourages licensing authorities to work in partnership with others and recommends that they establish protocols on enforcement issues to ensure that premises and personal licence holders promote the licensing objectives and comply with the law.
+A commitment to that effect is contained in the policy and, in 2006, the responsible authorities and licensing authorities in Cumbria agreed a Joint Enforcement Protocol (PDF: 247Kb / 10 pages).

 A fee is payable upon application for a premises licence and club premises certificate and this is followed by an annual maintenance fee.
 It is based on the non-domestic rateable value of the premises, which is not the same as the amount of non-domestic rates payable each year.
+The rateable value of premises may be checked on the Government website.
 Community centres and village halls are normally exempt from this fee, unless they have a licence authorising the sale of alcohol, in which case a fee will be payable.
-The cost of a Personal Licence is £37.
 A full breakdown of the licence fees can be found in the Guidance Document GD02 (PDF: 134Kb / 2 pages).

 Application forms and guidance documents

 All application forms and guidance documents relating to the Licensing Act are available to download from this website.
-Apply online for a basic disclosure in relation to personal licence applications.
 Alternatively, request an application form from the Licensing Team.

 We are required by law to maintain a register containing details of various licences, certificates, notices and applications we have received and issued.
 This register can be viewed online, or can be viewed at the Town Hall, Penrith, during normal office hours.
 If you notice any apparent error or omission in the register, or if you have any query about it, please contact a member of the Licensing Team.
-View our Online Register.
+View our online licensing register.